Glen-Clarence/CodeLabs/README.md

 # accelerated-mobile-pages-foundations

-This folder contains the source code for a Google I/O 2016 codelab.
+This folder contains the source code for a Google accelarated mobile pages foundation codelab.

 ### License